 In today’s blog post we will elaborate on the problems of having too many people working on the activities in our organisation, and find their root causes.
-And we will do that with help of our Prefilled Root Cause Analysis Map, which we now continue to fill in.
-Here is the link to the presentation of it in an earlier blog post for newcomers or as a refreshment, The beauty of negating our principles to become root causes – The Prefilled Root Cause Analysis Map.
+And we will do that with help of our Prefilled Problem Picture Analysis Map, which we now continue to fill in.
+Here is the link to the presentation of it in an earlier blog post for newcomers or as a refreshment, The beauty of negating our principles to become root causes – The Prefilled Problem Picture Analysis Map.

 Here is its empty structure:

 At the top we have our problem description “Our product development is too slow, too expensive and delivers the wrong products” and at the bottom we have the dark truth; “A non-adaptive organization will die”, which means that the more principles we fail to fulfil, the harder we will have to be adaptive.
 And if our organisation has many remaining root causes, i.e. does not fulfil most of the principles, our organisation cannot survive.
 The red boxes we will from now on, in this, and coming blog posts, fill in with our negated principles, that then become our root causes.
 The white boxes will be filled with the many symptoms that are commonly found within any organisation.